irq8/trackercat/README.md

 ### Choice of Project License

  I believe in free software and would like the chance for skilled programmers to contribute to this project.
-That’s the reason I’ve selected a permissive Open Source license instead of a copyleft license.
+Thatâ€™s the reason Iâ€™ve selected a permissive Open Source license instead of a copyleft license.
 Adopting a copyleft license would restrict project developers in defining that all derivative works carry the same license.
-Instead, I’d like to ensure that future modifications are unhindered by legal regulations.
+Instead, Iâ€™d like to ensure that future modifications are unhindered by legal regulations.

 And for the end user?
 Use the software in any way you see fit as long as some attribution is maintained.
 If you'd like to see this tool prosper into a full-fledged open source project, consider donating some code!